Mominahabibi19/Lab-Report-4/Lab_Report_4.md

 First I open my Github account and copy the SSH URL for lab7

-Keys pressed: `clear`, `git clone <ctrl+v>`, `<enter>`
+Keys pressed: `clear`, `git clone <ctrl+v>`, `<enter>` Summarize of the commands I ran and the effect of those key presses: clear - I like to clear my terminal because It gives me a clean workspace. git clone command is used to make a copy of an existing repository into a new directory on your local machine.

 ## 6. Run the tests, demonstrating that they fail